Things to do in Findhorn

 Findhorn Icehouse & Heritage Centre

 Findhorn used to be a salmon fishing centre and fish destined for the English market was stored in the old Icehouse.
 The Icehouse now tells the story of its links to the fishing industry.
-Next door you can explore the history and wildlife of Findhorn in the Heritage Centre.
+Next door you can visit and explore the history and wildlife of Findhorn in the Heritage Centre.

 Between Kinloss and Findhorn is a bird hide offering shelter and open views across Findhorn Bay, the outlet of the River Findhorn.
 The bay is now a nature reserve where you can see many birds including oystercatchers, turnstone, curlews and osprey.